100% Confidential

 Create an Inspiring Collage

 Negative words can be of great detriment to the human mind and can hinder the recovery process substantially.
-There are several art activities that can help dispel negative thoughts in patients recovering from addiction.
+There are several art therapy programs that can help dispel negative thoughts in patients recovering from addiction.
 One that is particularly effective involves patients creating a collage of ‘words to live by’, either individually or in a group setting.
 The collages can be as simplistic or detailed as the patient wishes to make it.
 This is often largely dependent on the materials available.
 Old newspapers and magazines, colored pieces of paper, markers, colored pencils, scissors, glue, cardboard, and rulers will all come in very handy when creating a ‘word to live by’ collage.

 Author